China's CEFC chairman investigated for suspected economic crimes: source

 The chairman of China's CEFC China Energy, the private firm that has agreed to buy a nearly US$10 billion stake in Russian oil major Rosneft, has been investigated for suspected economic crimes, a person with direct knowledge of the matter said.

-Ye Jianming was taken in for questioning this year, the person said without saying which authorities were involved or whether the probe was continuing.
+Ye Jianming, who founded the company in 2002, was taken in for questioning this year, the person said without saying which authorities were involved or whether the probe was continuing.
 The person declined to be identified because of the sensitivity of the matter.

 Shares and bonds related to CEFC China Energy plunged on the news, first reported earlier on Thursday by Chinese magazine Caixin.